Mayo Clinic Care Network Content

 Other possible side effects include:

-• Sexual problems, such as difficulty achieving an erection, delayed orgasm or low sex drive
+• Sexual problems, such as trouble getting an erection, delayed orgasm or low sex drive.

 Generally speaking:

 • Amitriptyline, doxepin, imipramine and trimipramine are more likely to make you sleepy than other tricyclic antidepressants are.
-Taking these medications at bedtime may help.
+Taking these medicines at bedtime may help.

-• Nortriptyline and desipramine appear to have better tolerated side effects than other tricyclic antidepressants do.
+• Nortriptyline and desipramine seem to have better tolerated side effects than other tricyclic antidepressants do.

-For antidepressants that cause sleepiness, be careful about doing activities that require you to be alert, such as driving a car, until you know how the medication will affect you.
+For antidepressants that cause sleepiness, be careful about doing activities that require you to be alert until you know how the medicine will affect you.
+This can include not driving a car or operating heavy machinery such as construction equipment.

-Which antidepressant is best for you depends on a number of issues, such as your symptoms and any other health conditions you may have.
-Ask your doctor and pharmacist about the most common possible side effects for your specific antidepressant and read the patient medication guide that comes with the prescription.
+Which antidepressant is best for you depends on several factors, such as your symptoms and any other health conditions you may have.
+Ask your healthcare professional and pharmacist about the most common possible side effects for the antidepressant prescribed for you.
+Also read the patient medicine guide that comes with the prescription.